| The Florida Legislature

 or health care, or any combination thereof, and receiving or expecting to

+receive compensation therefor.
 "Retail tobacco shop" means any enclosed indoor workplace dedicated to

 or predominantly for the retail sale of tobacco, tobacco products, and